ymath-io/ymath.io/content/index.md

 #### Remember that . . .

 * Course homepages should be no more than
-	* a welcome to the cours
+	* a welcome to the course
+	* a brief overview of what one should expect to learn
+	* a list of prerequisites
+* Chapter homepages should
+	* pose intriguing questions that will be answered in the chapter
+		* Ex.
+"How could we find the slope of a curve?"
+	* *no
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyNjAzNzE0NiwxNjQ4MjY4ODgsNjY1Mz
-k2NjkwXX0=
+eyJoaXN0b3J5IjpbLTE3NDY3NTIwMTMsMTY0ODI2ODg4LDY2NT
+M5NjY5MF19
 -->